 Impact Report and Metrics

-This year, for the first time, we decided to put together an annual Impact Report summarizing some of the many ways we commit to the greater good of our communities and work toward a healthier world.
+This year, for the first time, we decided to put together an annual Impact Report and Impact Metrics summarizing some of the many ways we commit to the greater good of our communities and work toward a healthier world.
 It’s a detailed report that we’ve thankfully managed to keep succinct.
 With it, we take stock and shine a light on our B Corporation status along with all of the diverse actions we took in 2019 to strengthen and support our mission.
 From here on out, we’ll put one of these together every year.
 It’s simply another way for us to stay actively engaged and focused on our commitments and our beloved communities.

 It requires a lot of energy to keep all of our local, peak-season goodness fresh so we take electricity usage seriously.
 We’re constantly surveying how to use less and we purchase a portion of our electricity through renewable energy credits.
 Energy-saving cooler doors keep our cold case and frozen products at optimal temperatures with minimal energy.
 And motion sensor lighting on all of our frozen cases dramatically cuts down on usage.